rutura/learnqt/_posts/2025-01-16-cpp-development-made-easy.md

 3. **Everyone**: Learn CMake basics (much simpler than you think)
 4. **Start coding**: Focus on C++, not configuration

 The [updated C++20 Masterclass](https://www.udemy.com/course/the-modern-cpp-20-masterclass/?couponCode=STARTAPRIL2025) now uses this approach throughout.
 Students are getting to advanced C++20 features faster and with less frustration.

-You can check out the old manual setup approach [here in the main branch](https://github.com/rutura/The-C-20-Masterclass-Source-Code/tree/main/03.FirstSteps), and compare it with the [new streamlined approach here](https://github.com/rutura/The-C-20-Masterclass-Source-Code/tree/tooling_rework/03.FirstSteps/3.2FirstCppProgram).

 The difference is night and day.

 ## What's Next?

 This tooling change is just the beginning.
 With students spending less time fighting build systems, we can spend more time exploring the incredible features that make C++20 such an exciting language to learn and use.
 Speaking of which, if you missed my recent post on [The Ranges Library in C++20](/cpp-20-ranges.html), check it out.
 It's exactly the kind of modern C++ feature that's much more fun to explore when your development environment just works.

 **Ready to experience C++ development the way it should be?** The [C++20 Masterclass](https://www.udemy.com/course/the-modern-cpp-20-masterclass/?couponCode=STARTAPRIL2025) has been completely updated with this new approach.
 No more configuration headaches, no more tooling frustration—just pure C++ learning from day one.

 Let me know in the comments what your experience has been with C++ development environments.
-Have you made the switch to modern IDEs?
-Are you still wrestling with manual configurations?
-I'd love to hear your thoughts!
+What tools do you use?
+What challenges have you faced?
+And if you've tried this new approach, how has it changed your learning or development experience?